-The second contract funded some of the design and permitting necessary to replace two old fish ladders and install a new one on San Anselmo Creek: at Saunders Avenue in San Anselmo and at Pastori Avenue in Fairfax (with old fish ladders), and at Lansdale Station.
-Although some steelhead can get through the fish ladders, neither one meets the current standards for fish passage used by NOAA Fisheries and California Department of Fish and Game.
+We also did the design and began permitting for replacing old fish ladders at Saunders Avenue in San Anselmo and at Pastori Avenue in Fairfax, and for installing a new fishway on San Anselmo Creek at Lansdale Station.
+Although some steelhead were able to get past these barriers, they did not meets standards for fish passage used by NOAA Fisheries and California Department of Fish and Wildlife.

 For all projects, Friends assembled a team of experts, including Stetson Engineers Inc., Michael Love Associates, Ross Taylor and Associates, and Garcia and Associates, Inc. The designs for the Saunders project would remove the barrier to fish passage and accommodate flood flows, but this project would require relocating a sewer through private property and the owner will not grant an easement to bore under a corner of his front garden.
 For Pastori Avenue, two alternative conceptual designs were developed, but the owner of the bridge was not willing for any work to be done on his property.
 The permits for these projects were not issued and the biological studies are now too old to use without more fieldwork to update the information.